wuweiweiwu/blog/posts/practical-typescript-generics.md

 });
 ```

 With this new predicate function, `truthyValues` now have the correct signature that we desire.
-We are now able to filter falsy values out from variable typed arrays while inferring the correct truthy type.
+We are now able to filter falsy values out from variable-typed arrays while inferring the correct truthy type.

 ## Generic React Component